Code-Institute-Submissions/flask-project/README.md

 # Objective

-To create a great responsive cooking recipe website that allows users to store and easily access cooking recipes.
+To create a great responsive cooking recipe application that allows users to store and easily access cooking recipes.
 Project’s Core Functionality

 •	Solid Structure and architecture